 Vermont offers every conceivable comfort level when it comes to camping—from lean-tos and pitch-your-own-tent sites in the wilderness to cozy cabins to RV hookup campgrounds with laundry facilities.
-As fall colors emerge, turning the Green Mountains shades of golden amber, some campgrounds do close down, but there are some in operation through Columbus Day weekend, which coincides with peak foliage in parts of the state, or later and some places to camp are even open year-round.
-Advance reservations are always wise, but they are typically not required if space is available.
+As fall colors emerge, turning the Green Mountains shades of golden amber, some campgrounds do close down, but there are some in operation through Columbus Day weekend, which coincides with peak foliage in parts of the state, or later.
+Some places to camp are even open year-round.
+Reservations are always wise, but they are typically not required if space is available.
 Here are some of the best places to camp out and leaf peep in Vermont this fall.

 You can hike to Vermont's highest peak and witness the most dramatic fall foliage views at Underhill State Park, which is located within the 39,837-acre Mount Mansfield State Forest.
 Four summit ridge trails begin in the park, making for multiple routes in and out for a variety of round-trip hiking options.
-There are also two group camping areas, plus additional individual sites only accessible by hiking to them, including 11 tent sites and six lean-tos, which can only be hiked to.
-Underhill State Park is open through October 14 in 2019.
+There are two group camping areas, plus additional individual sites, 11 tent sites, and six lean-tos, which can only be hiked to.
+Underhill State Park is open through October 12 in 2020.

-Conveniently situated between the Appalachian and Long Trails, Gifford Woods State Park in Killington, Vermont, has 21 tent or RV sites, 19 lean-tos, and four cabins (one is pet-friendly).
-You can explore a rare patch of old-growth hardwood trees or take in some of the best of the state's fall colors, especially along the base of Killington and Pico Mountains, where deciduous species lose their leaves by late October.
-The 1.1-mile Kent Brook Trail loop provides easy access to the Appalachian Trail, and there is a picnicking area for public use.
+Conveniently situated between the Appalachian and Long Trails, Gifford Woods State Park in Killington, Vermont, has 21 tent and RV sites, 19 lean-tos, and four cabins, one of which is pet-friendly.
+You can explore a rare patch of old-growth hardwood trees or take in some of the best of the state's fall colors, especially along the base of Killington and Pico Mountains, where deciduous species typically lose their leaves by late October.
+The Kent Brook Trail loop provides easy access to the Appalachian Trail, and there is a picnicking area for public use.
 You can camp at Gifford Woods State Park during the fall season through October 20 in 2020.

 For completely uninterrupted access, camping in the Green Mountain National Forest is available year-round and for incredibly low fees, whether you choose a developed campground or a primitive camping area.
 Silver Lake, for example, has primitive hike-in or mountain-bike-accessible campsites dispersed around its secluded shores: It is located past the Falls of Lana on Route 53 between Brandon and Middlebury.
-In southern Vermont, Grout Pond in West Wardsboro sits in a 1,600-acre recreation area, with walk-in campsites and a few sites accessible by canoe.
+In southern Vermont, Grout Pond in West Wardsboro sits in a 1,600-acre recreation area, with walk-in campsites and a few sites only accessible by canoe.

 Merck Forest and Farmland Center in the Taconic Mountain range in Rupert, Vermont, offers an impressive collection of rustic cabins available year-round.
 All cabins are hike-in, come equipped with woodstoves, and require a two-night minimum stay on weekends.
 Tent sites and shelters are also scattered around the 3,100 acres of sustainably managed and preserved working landscape.

 Mount Ascutney State Park in Windsor, Vermont, features some of the very best stonework crafted by the Civilian Conservation Corps in the 1930s.
 A summit road—one of the best mountain drives in New England—and a meandering trail lead to the park's famous fire tower, and the entire park offers panoramic views, especially from the summit of Mount Ascutney.
 There is also a hang-gliding launch point.
-Wooded campsites, including 38 tent or RV sites and 10 lean-tos, are open through October 13 in 2019.
+Wooded campsites, including 38 tent or RV sites and 10 lean-tos, are open through October 18 in 2020.

 Located in northern Vermont, Smugglers' Notch State Park has 20 tent sites and 14 lean-tos available for camping this fall.
 Named after nearby Smugglers' Notch—a narrow, 1,000-foot pass that separates Mount Mansfield (the highest peak in the Green Mountain range) from Spruce Peak and Sterling Ridge—this state park provides a pristine, mountainous environment of its own, with close access to the bright fall foliage, top dining spots and the myriad of attractions near Stowe.
 Camping season for Smugglers' Notch State Park runs through October 12 in 2020.